martinvonk/SPEI/paper/paper.md

 ---
-title: 'SPEI: A simple Python package for calculating and visualizing drought indices'
+title: 'SPEI: A Python package for calculating and visualizing drought indices'
 tags:
   - hydrology
   - drought